-Did you notice, “System UI Keeps Stopping” or Getting ‘Unfortunately, System UI has stopped.’
-Error on your android Phone.
+Did you notice, “System UI Keeps Stopping” or Getting ‘Unfortunately, System UI has stopped’ Error on your Android Phone?
 Like other Operating Systems Android OS causes many bugs and the System UI Has Stopped error is one of them.
-This error is quite annoying, occurs repeatedly and prevents users from using their smartphone services and features like camera, different apps, etc. If you are also experiencing similar problem, In this post we have the best working solutions to fix Unfortunately system UI has stopped black screen error on your android device.
+This error is quite annoying, occurs repeatedly and prevents users from using their smartphone services and features like cameras, different apps, etc. If you are also experiencing similar problem, In this post we have the best working solutions to fix Unfortunately system UI has stopped the black screen error on your android device.

 What is system UI

 System UI is any element that’s displayed on the screen that’s not part of an app and For app developers, System UI is the framework on top of which they build their app. (source)

 There are plenty of reasons why you face the System UI Has Stopped Issue on Android.
 Some of the major reasons are given below,